dmgerow/cpq-qcp-example/README.md

 4. Authorize the VS Code QCP extension via the command pallete with `SFDC QCP: Initialize Project`

 5. Push your QCP to your org via the command pallete with `SFDC QCP: Push QCP files to Salesforce`

+6. Open your scratch org and you will find that there is already a quote created for you to use.